Maurogik/Maurogik.github.io/index.md

 ### (Old) Personal projects:

 We all have to start somewhere :).
-Those are some older personal projects I worked on when I was in University.
+Those are some older personal projects I worked on when I was in university.

 - Sand castle engine | Custom C++ engine [[Video]](https://www.youtube.com/watch?v=cFkd4efEQKk){:target="_blank"}
 ![Image](images/sce.png)